GameServerManagers/LinuxGSM-Docs/FAQ.md

     version `GLIBC_2.15′ not found

 The correct version of Glibc is not installed.
-See the [dependencies][] section of the instructions.
+See the dependencies section of the installation instructions.

 write error: No space left on device
 ====================================